Vancarii/gitgpt/README.md

 (b) how to effectively navigate the application and use all features provided

-If you would like to try the app without downloading on your own device, you can try out online simulator [HERE](https://gitgpt-amber.vercel.app)
+I suggest using the web app simulator as it already lins an OpenAI API key, you can try out the online simulator [HERE](https://gitgpt-amber.vercel.app)

+Otherwise you would be required to create your own API key.
+You can follow the steps below.

 ### Contents